microsoft/atlas-design/site/src/atomics/aspect-ratio.md

 # Aspect Ratio Atomics

-Ratio atomics are used to add a fluid aspect ratio to an element.
-The element will scale to fill 100% width of the container while matching the height to the defined aspect ratio.
+Aspect ratio atomics are used to set the width-to-height ratio of an element, even if the parent container or viewport size changes.

 | cssproperty  | ratio                               | screensize |
 | ------------ | ----------------------------------- | ---------- |